-Scientific study of basic factors in development from conception through adolescence.
-Examines biosocial, cognitive, and psychosocial development.
-Includes service learning requirement.
-May not be taken for credit if credit has been received for PSY 307 Lifespan Development Across Cultures.
+This course takes a chronological approach to development from conception through adolescence.
+Topics include theory and research relating to biological, psychological, and social change across infancy, childhood, and adolescence.
+Includes an asynchronous online lab component.
+May not be taken for credit if credit has been received for PSY 307 Psychology of Lifespan Development.
 4 credits